 A customizable knowledge base offers self-service possibilities regarding employee benefits, wellness, and accountability.
 This feature can dramatically reduce the number of repetitive requests an HR team needs to field.
 Case management can be automated to ensure requests are handled by the right agent as soon as possible.

-Pricing: cloud solution from $1490/year, on-premise option starts from $4800/ year.
+Pricing: the cloud plan costs $49 per user per month, but it has a minimum of 2 users, so the lowest Estimated Total is $1176, on-premise option starts from $4800/ year.
 Monthly payment is possible only for the cloud version.
 A 14-day trial is available.

 Deployment: cloud, on-premise.

 HelpSpot offers users a unified dashboard so all email requests are stored centrally and made available to the help desk team.